-First time around, we didn’t find money that bad.
+The first time around, we didn’t find money that bad.
 We were both working full time so we could put a fair amount aside each week.
-Second time around required a bit more thought.
+The second time around required a bit more thought.

 Luckily for me, money is my thing!
 Luckily for you, I kept a list.
 Here are 17 tips and ideas to ensure you are coping financially on maternity leave:

 Can’t read it now?
 Pin it for later!

 I’ve put this one at the top.
 Possibly because it seems the most obvious.
 However, it isn’t always the easiest.

 If like us, you and your partner are both working full time then take the time to try and carve out some more space for savings.
 Perhaps pregnancy means that you aren’t needing your membership to the Skydiving Club anymore.
 Put that money in a savings account.

 Any money that you save ahead of time will make a difference.
 If you need more help with this, check out my post on how to save money fast.